Beep. Zap. Click. Ding. Swoosh!

-Poor communication: Whereas video game can enhance communication skills between the user and technology, it can also decrease time spent communicating with family and friends.
+Poor communication: Whereas video games can enhance communication skills between the user and technology, it can also decrease the time spent communicating with family and friends.

 So, here are a few tips to reap the gains of using technology but to keep it in a good balance:

 1) Set a time limit on computer use.
 Be consistent with this.